 We have all seen the commercials and products to help monitor carbon monoxide (CO) threats in the home.
 However carbon monoxide detectors are not as common as smoke detectors or other safety devices like fire extinguishers, and they should be.
 Carbon monoxide is a silent, odorless, tasteless, and colorless killer.
 It is the leading cause of death by poisoning in the United States, claiming over 200 lives per year.

 In the case where a faulty device or product has caused injury or damage to your health or the health of your family, you should seek legal advice.
 Solberg Stewart Miller Law Firm has experts in product liability and personal injury that can advise you about your rights as a consumer.
-Solberg Law Firm in ND or MN are ready to help your family receive the compensation and care that you are entitled to.
-Call for a free consultation in Fargo, ND at 701.237.3166 or toll free at 877.237.3166.
+Solberg Law Firm in ND or MN is ready to help your family receive the compensation and care that you are entitled to.
+Call for a free consultation in Fargo, ND at (701) 401-8588.